Ḷ (Indic): Gujarati Ḷ

-Gujarati-using Languages
+Gujarati-script languages

 The Gujarati script is used to write the Gujarati and Kutchi languages.
 In both languages, ઌ is pronounced as /gu/.
 Like all Indic scripts, Gujarati vowels come in two forms: an independent vowel form for syllables that begin with a vowel sound, and a vowel sign attached to base consonant to override the inherent /ə/ vowel.

 Telugu Ḷ

 Telugu independent vowel and vowel sign Ḷ.